Visual Studio Designer

 If you are unable to use a WinForms Controls version that is compatible with the version of Visual Studio you are using, you may be able to use the .NET Framework designer support instead.

 While the designers themselves are framework-specific, the code serialized by the designers will work across frameworks.
-This means that even if you design your user interface using .NET Framework designers, the same code can still be compiled to target .NET Core and/or .NET 5+.
+This means that even if you design your user interface using .NET Framework designers, the same code can still be compiled for .NET targets.
 Even if you do not plan to ship with support for .NET Framework, you can still target .NET Framework by your project to enable use of the designers.
 See the "Multi-Framework Projects" section below for additional information.

 Multi-Framework Projects

-As noted above, the Visual Studio designer capabilities vary between projects that target .NET Framework and those that target .NET Core / .NET5+.
+As noted above, the Visual Studio designer capabilities vary between projects that target .NET and those that target .NET Framework.
 What if you target both?

 Note

-As of Visual Studio 2019, any project which is configured to target multiple frameworks cannot switch designer capabilities while the project is loaded.
+For most versions of Visual Studio, any project which is configured to target multiple frameworks cannot switch designer capabilities while the project is loaded.
 Changing the target framework of the Visual Studio debugger does not affect the design-time functionality.

 Warning